Bucket List Item #1: Give Birth

 It has been 19 days now since we brought our sweet little babe home and our worlds have been changed forever.
 I can’t wait to continue chronicling our new life as a family of three throughout this “30 Before 30” series. :)

-Posted on March 15, 2022, in Healthy Habits, Real Life Stuff and tagged birth, birth story, birthday, health, health and fitness, healthy college blog, healthy college girl, Healthy college student, Inspiration, Motivation, pregnancy update.
+Posted on March 15, 2022, in Healthy Lifestyle, Life Updates and tagged birth, birth story, birthday, health, health and fitness, healthy college blog, healthy college girl, Healthy college student, Inspiration, Motivation, pregnancy update.
 Bookmark the permalink.
 6 Comments.

 Finally!!!
 Most of the details I wanted to know!
 Sounds like it was a tough delivery, but you, and your support team, prevailed!!!
 YAY!!!
 Thanks for sharing!
 (Johnna)